SimonVerhoeven/archunit-demo/README.md

 ### Custom rules

-We cam also define our own rules that adhere to the general architectural rule of `classes that {PREDICATE} should {CONDITION}` by creating our own implementation of `DescribedPredicate` and `ArchCondition` respectively.
+We can also define our own rules that adhere to the general architectural rule of `classes that {PREDICATE} should {CONDITION}` by creating our own implementation of `DescribedPredicate` and `ArchCondition` respectively.

 An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomPredicateAndConditionTest.java)

 ### Display format

-It is possible to customize the format the generated messages by creating an implementation of `FailureDisplayFormat` and configuring it in `archunit.properties`.
+It is possible to customize the format of the generated messages by creating an implementation of `FailureDisplayFormat` and configuring it in `archunit.properties`.

 `failureDisplayFormat=dev.simonverhoeven.archunitdemo.customization.UppercasingFailureFormat`